 The objective of the Russians and Bamako would be to create an additional war, between Tuaregs and Russian forces, whereas only political negotiations would allow the resolution of the Tuareg question.
 Sending Russian mercenaries - whose barbarity is well known - to Kidal against the Tuareg population would be a major mistake: the Malian army's abuses against civilians have already led to Tuareg rebellions, but Russian abuses would undoubtedly provoke much greater reactions, possibly leading to a sub-regional conflagration reaching the Gulf of Guinea.

 In the end, the French state is guilty above all of having failed to consider perception disparities, and of having perceived neither the evolution of Malian perceptions, nor the continuous increase in divergences and power of emerging collectives.
-From a cindynical point of view, considering topological and systemic disparities and divergences, as well as monitoring of weak signals such as the evolution of actors' power , are basic steps in the analysis of conflict situations, and this French geopolitical defeat in the sub-region is logical.
+From a cindynic point of view, considering topological and systemic disparities and divergences, as well as monitoring of weak signals such as the evolution of actors' power , are basic steps in the analysis of conflict situations, and this French geopolitical defeat in the sub-region is logical.

 Regarding the sub-region populations, the most important conclusion is the need to develop their resilience and capacity for emancipation from manipulations, particularly online, which are nothing but enslavement processes.
 That said, the implementation of institutional policies aimed at such an objective would require a relevant conceptual tool.